Nick123293/AQ_DataCollection_ML_Pipeline/preprocessing/README.md

 Use `merge_data_into_master_file.py` to append all collected air-quality and weather CSVs into two master files.

+**Running `merge_data_into_master_file.py`**
+This script is used to combine all data from `data/` into two master files, one containing all air-quality rows and one containing all weather rows.

+##Note: For this script to work in its current implementation, the air-quality data must have `_air_quality_` and `_weather_` included in the file name for the respective data type.
+The current implementation appends files based on earliest data first, so the date is also required in the filename.
+This restriction can be removed since these files are sorted later in `preprocessing.py`

+This script uses a state file to track which csv's from the `data/` folder have already been appended into the 'master' files.
+This allows you to rerun this command on the same 'master' files multiple times without appending the same file twice.
+This state file is stored as a json and is given as a command line argument.
+If the argument given does not point to a state file json, it creates one.
+The merge script sorts files using the month token and numeric part of the second token in the filename to append by earliest time first.

+This script has 4 command line arguments:

+1) `--input-dir` takes the path to your `data/` folder.
+2) `--state-file` takes the path to your statefile.
+3) `--air-master` takes the path to the output file of air-quality (the 'master' file with all appended rows from `_air_quality_` files).
+4) `--weather-master` takes the path to the outout file of weather (the 'master' file with all appended rows from `_weather_` files).

+Sample Command:

 ```bash
 python merge_data_into_master_file.py \
   --input-dir ../data/raw-streamed \